snowplow/documentation/docs/contributing/community-license-faq/index.md

 ## What is the Snowplow Community License?

-Snowplow is moving new versions of selected components of the Snowplow software to a source-available license.
-This license is based on the Confluent Community License, with changes to the license related to rights and restrictions.
+This is a source-available license based on the Confluent Community License, with changes related to rights and restrictions.

 ## How does the Snowplow Community License work in practice?